Jayprog18/KUSINA-SA-BAHAY/README.md

 • Warm and homey color palette inspired by Filipino wooden kitchens.
 • Responsive layout for desktop and mobile screens.
 • Simple and consistent navigation menu across all pages.
-• Eye-catching dish cards and gallery grids for visual appeal.
+• Visually appealing menu and gallery card designs.

 # Future Enhancements
 • Add online ordering and reservation features.